Friday 16th August - 80 KM 50 M

 After I have woken up, I get Puneet to take me to an ATM.
 I need Canadian cash to give to her kid and also the newborn baby.
-As I’m their uncle, it’s part of our culture to give money-there is normally a lot of argie bargie when this happens, with shouts of “no don’t give money” “yes here is the money” with both sides trying to win - ultimately the money is taken grudgingly on show but deep down it’s accepted with love and respect.
+As I’m their uncle, it’s part of our culture to give money.
+There is normally a lot of argie bargie when this happens, with shouts of “no don’t give money” “yes here is the money” with both sides trying to win but ultimately the money is taken grudgingly on show although deep down it’s accepted with love and respect.
 For my last meal, I over indulge slightly as my next visit to the Punjab, once the Packers season is over, will probably be the next time I get to eat traditional home cooked North Indian food.
 It’s always emotional saying goodbye, and this time is no different - I’m gonna start visiting Ontario regularly now that two of my closest Punjabi families are now based here - I tell them the next trip will be in the next couple of years or so - everyone will be older, the baby will be running around and maybe I will be holding another new born baby in my arms.
-Being the global traveler I am, I plan my trip to the airport using Google maps, and it seems with a $4 transfer ticket it’s three buses and an hour and a half.
-The journey runs smoothly and I arrive at Pearson International in plenty of time.
-My Air Canada flight is nice and smooth and I have an emergency exit row window seat with no one sitting next to me - the guy at the end of the aisle is an American football fan and once I tell him about my schedule he is pretty excited/fascinated.
+Being the global traveler I am, I plan my trip to the airport using Google maps, and it seems with a $4 transfer ticket it’s three buses and an hour and a half journey.
+The trip runs smoothly and I arrive at Pearson International in plenty of time.
+My Air Canada flight is nice and smooth and I have an emergency exit row window seat with no one sitting next to me.
+The guy at the end of the aisle is an American football fan and once I tell him about my schedule he is pretty excited/fascinated.
 I find his journey fascinating.
 He was born in Brampton but lives in Kenora, Ontario - it’s quicker and cheaper to fly to Winnipeg, Manitoba and then drive for a couple of hours back east into Ontario.
 From Toronto it would be a 20 hour straight drive!
 I will be definitely sharing that with my students when teaching mapping skills in Geography.
-I’m staying for my first two nights with a CouchSurfing host called Liam - his place is based south of the city and it’s two buses with a transfer in downtown.
-He meets in the parking lot and takes me upstairs where I meet two of his flatmates (Austin and Mason)- turns out they are all young student’s-all from a small town in Manitoba, 5 hours drive away from Winnipeg called Swan River.
+I’m staying for my first two nights with a CouchSurfing host called Liam, whose place is based south of the city and it’s two buses with a transfer in downtown.
+He meets in the parking lot and takes me upstairs where I meet two of his flatmates (Austin and Mason)- turns out they are all young student’s all from a small town in Manitoba, 5 hours drive away from Winnipeg called Swan River.
 Liam kindly offers me dinner and a beer and then we head to the supermarket to buy some supplies.
-Similar to Australia, you can’t buy alcohol in the supermarket itself - within the same building but in a separate store there is a liquor shop - I am about to buy some beers and the attendant asks if Liam and Austin are my son’s!!
-They ask them both for ID as they are young - I ask the attendant why do they need ID as I’m buying.
-I’m told the law is that if anyone carries the beer then they too have to be ask for ID-what a crazy system.
+Similar to Australia, you can’t buy alcohol in the supermarket itself - within the same building but in a separate store there is a liquor shop.
+I am about to buy some beers and the attendant asks if Liam and Austin are my minors!!
+They are both required to show proof of age but I ask the attendant why do they need ID as I’m buying.
+I’m told the law is that if anyone carries the beer then they too have to be asked to verify their age - what a crazy system.
 Once back we play MarioKart which reminds me of my uni days back in England - Austin and Liam finish the game first and second respectively whereas I finish seventh.
 I show the guys some dark British satire/comedy based on the work of Chris Morris (Brasseye/The Day Today) - they find it hilarious, then they head to bed.
 I’m sleeping on the couch.

 Thursday 22nd August

-It’s game day - but until then I haven’t got much planned.
+It’s game day but until then I haven’t got much planned.
 The cricket is on - it’s day 1 of the third ashes test and so after breakfast, whilst watching, I’m telling Liam some history and rules of my favourite, great sport.
 England do well to fightback and bowl Australia out for less than 200 - let’s hope they can get a good score tomorrow.
 Due to rain and bad light delays the game finishes at half 1 local time.
 I make sandwiches for lunch then watch some European soccer.
-Then it’s half 3 and time to get ready - I’m catching the bus at 4:17 form just outside Liam’s so I don’t have that much time.
+Then it’s half 3 and time to get ready as I’m catching the bus at 4:17 from just outside Liam’s so I don’t have that much time.
 The student boys don’t live far from where they study, which is where the stadium is also located.
 I arrive around quarter to five so have a good couple of hours to walk around, chat and try and get a ticket.
 A guy called Chris, who I meet outside one of the gate’s, has read about me in the local paper today - crazy.
 I go to the ticket office and the cheapest seats are $95 - I still decide to take my chances so I’m frantically searching on my phone on VividSeats and StubHub for cheap tickets - they keep on selling out/getting expensive!
-I’m a bit anxious and nervous so decide to hit the parking lot - there aren’t many people/cars - I notice a group of people outside a Ute (pick up truck) with a packers flag - it’s an elderly couple (Tom and Peggy) and a young family (Tom, Randii and their young son Buck).
+I’m a bit anxious and nervous so decide to hit the parking lot.
+There aren’t many people/cars but I notice a group of people outside a ute (pick up truck) with a packers flag - it’s an elderly couple (Tom and Peggy) and a young family (Tom, Randi and their young son Buck).
 It turns out that they don’t know each other and like myself, Tom and Peggy stopped to have a chat with the young local family.
 Young family guy Tom also recognises me from the paper and is excited to meet me and is quick to offer me a beer.
-Tom and Peggy are also visiting, from Minneapolis, so when I tell them about my Packers adventure they offer me somewhere to stay for the Vikings-Packers game - they have an apartment downtown with a spare room.
-I show them all my schedule and I’m actually in Minneapolis twice - first for the Badgers-Gophers game on Nov 30 and then Packer-Vikings on Dec 23 - I’m told I will have accomodation for both of my stays.
-Immediately I’m no longer anxious/nervous - I’m stoked to have met these people and provided with so much support and enthusiasm and generous hospitality.
+Tom and Peggy are also visiting, from Minneapolis, so when I tell them about my Packers adventure they offer me somewhere to stay for the Vikings-Packers game, which is great as they have an apartment downtown with a spare room.
+I show them all my schedule and I’m actually in Minneapolis twice - first for the Badgers-Gophers game on Nov 30 and then Packer-Vikings on Dec 23.
+It's so nice to be told that I will have accommodation for both of my stays.
+Immediately I’m no longer anxious/nervous - I’m stoked to have met these people who have provided with so much support and enthusiasm and generous hospitality.
 Young Tom offers both older Tom and I pizza and then it’s time for a Captain Morgan Rum Shot.
 We all do a 3-2-1 to the Packers and it’s a double gulp for me as the pour is pretty big and I don’t really drink liquor.
 We all exchange social media contacts and then part ways to the stadium.
-I’m heading towards the ticket office to get a ticket - due to the presence of the alcohol I’m a bit more confident asking for tickets so start hollowing “tickets please, does anyone have any spares thanks”.
-An elderly couple have a couple spare - a guy is immediately upon them, needing both for him and his mate.
-I’m a bit disappointed to miss out and it’s getting close to the start of the game so ask a security offical if in Canada it’s legal to scalp for tickets - he says no and I don’t want to get into any trouble, especially being prevented from entering the stadium so it’s time to do this the offical way - at the ticket booth.
-There is a bit of a queue (line) and whilst I’m not too far from being served, I’m tapped on the shoulder - it’s the same security offical I spoke to earlier.
-I’m immediately worried - I think I’m in trouble for scalping.
+I’m heading towards the ticket office to get a ticket and due to the presence of the alcohol I’m a bit more confident asking for tickets so start hollowing “tickets please, does anyone have any spares thanks”.
+An elderly couple have a couple spare but a guy is immediately upon them, needing both for him and his mate.
+I’m a bit disappointed to miss out and it’s getting close to the start of the game so ask a security official if in Canada it’s legal to scalp for tickets - he says no and I don’t want to get into any trouble, especially being prevented from entering the stadium so it’s time to do this the offiical way - at the ticket booth.
+There is a bit of a queue (line) and whilst I’m not too far from being served, I’m tapped on the shoulder - it’s the same security guy I spoke to earlier.
+I’m immediately worried, thinking that I’m in trouble for scalping.
 Turns out he has a spare and offers me it!!
 Result - and it’s face value is $399 - what an unbelievable piece of fortune.
-The seat is in a great location - right in the middle, seven rows up - the woman that gave the ticket to the security offical turns up with her son and son’s girlfriend - who are all from Brandon, where I’m heading to tomorrow - I immediately thank them and they all provide good company during the game - which the Packers looked on course to win but end up losing by a point due to a Raiders field goal in the final minute of play.
-It’s a improved performance than last week against the Ravens - especially in defense.
-There is no sight of Aaron Rodgers - still - he hasn’t played any of the pre season games so far - maybe he is being looked after until the final pre season game against the Chiefs next Thursday at Lambeau.
+The seat is in a great location - right in the middle, seven rows up.
+The kind woman that gave the ticket to the security official turns up with her son and son’s girlfriend, who are all from Brandon, where I’m heading to tomorrow.
+I immediately thank them and they all provide good company during the game, which the Packers looked on course to win but end up losing by a point due to a Raiders field goal in the final minute of play.
+It’s a improved performance than last week against the Ravens, especially in defense.
+There is no sight of Aaron Rodgers, still.
+He hasn’t played any of the pre season games so far - maybe he is being looked after until the final pre season game against the Chiefs next Thursday at Lambeau.
 The bus service in Winnipeg is limited so it’s a 40 minute or so walk back to the apartment.
 Liam greets me and is immediately off to bed - so am I - it’s been a long day.